 Consistency is best but be regular with it.
-Too many people turn around and say social media doesn’t work for them because they post once or twice per month but that isn’t going to create a big enough impact.
+Too many people turn around and say social media doesn’t work for them because they post once or twice per month but that will not create a big enough impact.
 As a minimum, I would suggest once or twice per week.
 Ideally, I would recommend between three and five times per week and if you have enough time to be consistent with it, aim for daily.

 The advice out there differs so much but consistency is what it is all about.
-If you’re using Instagram, in addition to the grid posts, try to get into the habit of using Stories because this adds to the audiences experience.
+If you’re using Instagram, besides the grid posts, try to get into the habit of using Stories because this adds to the experience of the audience.

 5. Do I need a plan?